 In the classroom, play provides children with the chance to practice their social interactions and practice their newly acquired skills.
 Preschoolers who learn through play are shown to strengthen their imagination and creativity, gross and fine motor skills, language skills, problem solving abilities, and mathematical concepts.
 By supplying the tools and materials needed, making suggestions, and stepping back, teachers improve children’s self-confidence and help children to develop a sense of independence.

 Being able to play gives children the chance to explore their surroundings.
 As they explore, examine, and engage with the world around them, children are learning in a way that is positive and enjoyable.

 Experts in the area of early childhood education have raised concerns about the high price children are paying for early academics.
 Dr Peter Gray links increasing rates of depression, anxiety, narcissism, and suicide among children and teenagers to a decline in free play and exploration.
 He points out that free play and exploration are the means by which children learn how to solve problems, control their lives, develop their interests, and become competent in pursuit of their interests.

-In depriving children of opportunities to play on their own we deprive them “of opportunities to learn how to take control of their own lives,” and in doing so, we diminish their joy, sense of self-control, chance to discover, and explore those things they love, and in so doing, increase the chance of them suffering from depression, anxiety, or other mental health issues in the future.
+In depriving children of opportunities to play on their own we deprive them “of opportunities to learn how to take control of their own lives,” and in doing so, we diminish their joy, sense of self-control, chance to discover, and explore those things they love.

 How to choose a preschool